Ubehage/WindowFun/README.md

 - Created for enjoyment, stress testing, and late-night learning.
 - Criticism and suggestions are welcome; feel free to fork, refactor, or improve!
 - No guarantees or warranties.
+##
+- The codebase contains **no comments**.
+This is an intentional choice and reflects my personal coding style.
+- WindowFun was written for fun, and has been optimized as flaws were spotted during use.
+- What you see is what you get: a late-night project, quick and messy, with improvements added along the way.
+- You are welcome to interpret, refactor, or document the code further—but I prefer it as-is.
 ## License

 MIT License.